scottbright/alpha-exam-v4/readme.md

 note: HTTP status 200
 ```
-4. Please list on how can we improve the code? db, controller, etc.
+4. Please list on how can we improve? db, controller, etc.
 	1. example: add validation